sonrabakarim/barlkk/about/index.md

 Showcase of various open source and Web Platform software engineering work I've done.

+**<a href="https://github.com/jhabdas/lumpenradio-com" target="_blank">Lumpen Radio Web 2.0</a>**

+SEO-friendly React application for the Web.
+Capable of sub-second page loads on mobile.
+Pulls remote data and renders it on the server, then serves it up from Express.
+Supports Markdown processing with XSS, derived data and more.

 **<a href="https://github.com/jhabdas/lumpen-radio" target="_blank">React Native iOS app for WLPN 105.5 Chicago</a>**

 Open source iOS native app using React Native.
-Geared toward easing the barrier to entry for non-profits and other <abbr title="Low-Power FM">LPFM</abbr> broadcast radio stations.
-[Learn more](https://www.fcc.gov/encyclopedia/low-power-fm-broadcast-radio-stations-lpfm) about LPFM.
+Eases the barrier to entry in the App Store for <abbr title="Low-Power FM">LPFM</abbr> broadcast radio stations and others, allowing them full control of app experience.

+**<a href="https://github.com/jhabdas/react-native-webpack-starter-kit" target="_blank">React Native Webpack Starter Kit</a>**

+A application seed I maintain to help people start new React Native projects using ES6 Modules while making it easy to build and scale an app using best practices and standards-based and emerging development techniques.

 **<a href="https://github.com/trunkclub/brunch-with-panache" target="_blank">Brunch with Panache</a>**